B2B Intent Data in 2026: What It Is, Why Most of It Is Noise, and the Signals That Actually Predict Pipeline

 The teams getting real lift in 2026 stopped asking "which intent vendor is best?" and started asking "which signals are real, and can I act on them before everyone else?"
 That points at two things third-party surge data can't give you: verified firmographics and event-based timing.

 This is the model an AI SDR is built for.
 Instead of renting a topic-surge feed, Lead Scorer's Outbound SDR agent discovers in-market companies from real, official sources — in France, the State registry (recherche-entreprises, SIRENE, the INPI RNE) with a verified SIREN and the actual director, so the firmographics are checked rather than modeled or hallucinated.
 It then scores at two levels — the company on ICP fit and the decision-maker against your product, each with a written rationale — and rejects off-target accounts with the reason attached instead of firing a bare "surge" alert.
 Two supporting agents feed it: Find Key People in a List of Companies turns a target-account list into the right scored contacts, and Find People by Context builds a fresh segment from a plain-language description.
-Verified trigger events — a funding round, a relevant hire, a registry change — drive timing, and a second LLM (Mistral) reviews every drafted message before you see it.
+Verified trigger events — a funding round, a relevant hire, a registry change — drive timing, and one versioned outreach playbook and deterministic checks govern every draft before you see it.

 In other words, the intent layer becomes first-party and event-based: signals you can name, verify, and defend, wired into a two-level scoring model rather than a bought probability.
 That is the opposite of the third-party feed everyone shares.